 150 g seedless raisins (optional)

-Fat for deep frying - half coconut oil (neutral) or Palmin, half lard (Schmalz)
+oil for deep frying - half coconut oil (taste neutral), half lard (Schmalz)

 - Bring water, butter and salt in a pan to a boil.
 Take off the oven.